projectdx/css_codechallenge_submissions/README.md

 ##Bonus Options

 * Use BEM (Block Element Modifier) notation.
-* Use of appropriate CSS precompiler like SASS or LESS with features like mixins etc.
+* Use an appropriate CSS precompiler like SASS or LESS with features like mixins etc.

 ##Submission Instructions

 * Create your markup and CSS as a CodePen at [codepen.io]().
 * Save your CodePen.
 You can save it using your GitHub or Facebook credentials, or anonymously.
 * Make sure you can open the CodePen in an incognito browser window to verify we can view it (as in it’s saved properly and is publicly accessible).
 * Email the link to the CodePen to codechallengeanon@renewfinancial.com.
-Put the position you are applying for in the email's subject and document the instructions for viewing it (this may be very simple).
+Put the position you are applying for in the email's subject and include  instructions for setting up and viewing the CodePen (this may be very simple).

 ##Evaluation

   Your submission will be anonymized before developers on our team review it.
 Reviewers will assess your familiarity with standard libraries and single web page application best practices like:

 * Did your application fulfill the general requirements?
-* Did you document the method for setting up and running your application?
 * Did you follow the instructions for submission?

 _Please email us at codechallengeanon@renewfinancial.com if you have any questions._